-- Macronutrients: Carbon (C), Nitrogen (N), Phosphorus (P), Potassium (K), Magnesium (Mg), Sulfur (S) and Calcium (Ca).
+Macronutrients: Carbon (C), Nitrogen (N), Phosphorus (P), Potassium (K), Magnesium (Mg), Sulfur (S) and Calcium (Ca).
 (Hydrogen and Oxygen are also macronutrients, but are readily available as they are taken in through water, H2O)

-- Micronutrients: Iron (Fe), Manganese (Mn), Chlorine (Cl), Copper (Cu), Boron (B), Molybdenum (Mo), Cobalt (Co), Nickel (Ni).
+Micronutrients: Iron (Fe), Manganese (Mn), Chlorine (Cl), Copper (Cu), Boron (B), Molybdenum (Mo), Cobalt (Co), Nickel (Ni).

-Macronutrients are nutrients that are needed in higher amounts and are considered essential in helping plants produce energy to grow.
+Macronutrients are nutrients that are needed in higher amounts and are considered essential in helping plants produce energy grow.

-- Carbon (C) - plants get this from CO2, which can be found dissolved in the water or added by injecting CO2 directly into the water.
+Carbon (C) - plants get this from CO2, which can be found dissolved in the water or added by injecting CO2 directly into the water.

-- Nitrogen (N) and Phosphorus (P) - poop from living creatures in your aquarium such as your fish or shrimp provides Phosphorus, in the form of Phosphates, and Nitrogen compounds such as Nitrate which are used by plants to build amino-acids, which are then converted into proteins which are the "building blocks" of plants.
+Nitrogen (N) and Phosphorus (P) - poop from living creatures in your aquarium such as your fish or shrimp provides Phosphorus, in the form of Phosphates, and Nitrogen compounds such as Nitrate which are used by plants to build amino-acids, which are then converted into proteins which are the "building blocks" of plants.
 A well-stocked tank should be able to provide sufficient amounts of both.

-- Potassium (K) - helps regulate the plants' intake of CO2 and begins the entire process of sugar production.
+Potassium (K) - helps regulate the plants' intake of CO2 and begins the entire process of sugar production.
 Most water companies remove Potassium so it is generally not found in tap water.

-- Magnesium (Mg) - a key molecule in chlorophyll, and can be found in most tap water but may need to be supplemented if you have softer water.
+Magnesium (Mg) - a key molecule in chlorophyll, and can be found in most tap water but may need to be supplemented if you have softer water.

-- Sulfur (S) and Calcium (Ca) - can be found in most tap water in sufficient amounts.
+Sulfur (S) and Calcium (Ca) - can be found in most tap water in sufficient amounts.
 Calcium is especially abundant in harder tap water.

 Micronutrients such as Iron (Fe), Manganese (Mn), Chlorine (Cl), Copper (Cu), Boron (B), Molybdenum (Mo), Cobalt (Co), Nickel (Ni) are required in smaller amounts by plants in order to keep their leaves healthy.
 This is important as most of the plants' chlorophyll, which is essential in photosynthesis, can found on the surface of their leaves.
 Iron (Fe) in particular, is debated by many aquarists to be the nutrient that helps give naturally red plants their vibrant red color.
 Although these nutrients are needed in smaller amounts, they are equally as important as the macronutrients, and without it, most plants will not thrive.

-Liquid Fertilizer or Root Tabs?
+Liquid Fertilizers or Root Tabs?

 collection as many of the plants on the list thrive in almost any aquarium setup.
-If you feel that you are up for a challenge and are looking to get more invested into this hobby, I recommend trying some more advanced plants
+If you feel that you are up for a challenge and are looking to get more invested into this hobby, I recommend trying some of our more advanced plants

 , no matter if you're going for a "low tech" or "high tech" aquarium.
 I hope you have found this guide useful and I want you to remember that the amount of money you spend on your equipment does not always equate to healthier, more colorful looking aquariums!
 It's all about finding what works for you, and finding the right balance of Light, CO2, and Nutrients.